incf-nidash/PyNIDM/paper.md

 # Statement of Need

 While tools and libraries for statistics and machine learning algorithms are numerous, there are none that can be directly applied to NIDM documents.
-The linear regression algorithm presented here allows scientists studying the human brain to find relationships between variables across datasets.
+The linear regression algorithm presented here allows scientists studying the human brain to find relationships between variables across datasets while retaining the provenance present in NIDM files.
 The algorithm has the ability to query for specific variables or across similar variables from different studies using concept annotations on variables.
 It then provides the user with the ability to construct arbitrary linear models on those data, supporting interactions between variables, contrasts of learned parameter sets, and L1 and L2 regularization(@Nagpal2017-qd).

 # Software Usage and Outputs